 - a.
 An educational authority that operates an educational institution or program wholly or mainly for students of a particular sex, gender, religion, age or age group or students with a general or particular disability may exclude from that institution or program, people who are not of the particular sex, religious belief, age or age group, provided however that transgender and intersex persons who identify with the gender / sex to which the institution caters to are not denied admission: - b.
-An educational authority may select students for an educational program on the basis of an admission scheme that has a minimum qualifying age.
+An educational institution may select students for an educational program on the basis of an admission scheme that has a minimum qualifying age.

-(4) All educational institutions shall-
+d.
+All educational institutions shall -

 - a.
 Ensure that all staff and students have equal access to the institution's amenities and infrastructure; and - b.
-Take active steps to end any form of segregation in the classroom, cafeteria or other spaces in the premises by drafting and publishing a policy prohibiting segregation; and
+Take active steps to end any form of segregation in the classroom, cafeteria or other spaces in the premises by drafting and publishing a policy prohibiting segregation; and - c.
+Ensure that all students and staff with protected characteristics are treated equally; and

-- c.
-Ensure that all students and staff with protected characteristics are treated equally; and - d.
+- d.
 Adopt effective measures to progressively realize the rights of persons with disabilities as mandated under Chapter III of the Rights of Persons with Disabilities Act, 2016; and - e.
-Specifically, in the case of transgender persons, all educational institutions shall ensure that they are allowed to use toilets of their choice that is in line with the gender that they identify with; and - f.
-Ensure that no form of gender control shall be imposed on persons with protected characteristics on grounds of gender identity or sexual orientation.
-In this regard, the educational institution shall review its existing policies on employment and admission and ensure that they do not disadvantage persons with the aforementioned protected characteristics; and - g.
-All educational institutions shall ensure that both staff and students undergo regular sensitivity trainings to promote better access for all and a discrimination-free environment; and - h.
-All educational institutions shall draft and publish an "Anti-Discrimination Policy" that is applicable to all students and staff members who are part of such institution; and - i.
-All educational institutions shall establish an "Anti-Discrimination Committee" to address complaints of discrimination.
-The Anti-Discrimination Committee shall consist of persons with different protected characteristics who comprise at least half the total strength of the committee; and - j.
-All undergraduate, post-graduate and doctoral degree programmes recognized by the University Grants Commissions shall include one mandatory course on anti-discrimination as part of the regular curriculum regardless of the field of study; and - k.
+Specifically, in the case of transgender persons, all educational institutions shall ensure that they are allowed to use toilets of their choice with the gender that they identify with; - f.
+Ensure that no form of gender control shall be imposed on persons with protected characteristics on grounds of gender identity or sexual orientation; - g.
+All educational institutions shall ensure that both staff and students undergo regular sensitivity trainings to promote better access for all and a discrimination-free environment; - h.
+All educational institutions shall draft and publish an "Anti-Discrimination Policy" in accordance with the provisions of the Act that is applicable to all students and staff members who are part of such institution; - i.
+All educational institutions shall establish an "Anti-Discrimination Committee" to address complaints of discrimination as per the provisions of Section 10(8); - j.
+All undergraduate, post-graduate and doctoral degree programmes recognized by the University Grants Commissions shall include one mandatory course on anti-discrimination as part of the regular curriculum regardless of the field of study; - k.
 In the case of curriculum for schools, the National Council for Educational Research and Training shall ensure that topics on discrimination, diversity and civic education are made a mandatory part of all social sciences textbooks from class 5.
 Further, all curricular boards including the Central Board of Secondary Education, Council for Indian School Certificate Examinations, State Boards and international curricular boards such as the General Certificate for Secondary Education and the International Baccalaureate shall mandate all affiliate schools to include curricula on discrimination, diversity and civic education.; and - 1.
 The National Council for Teacher Education shall conduct regular pre-service and inservice teacher training certification courses on anti-discrimination and promotion of equality for all teachers.
 A substantial part of such teacher training programmes shall also be aimed at equipping teachers tackle discriminatory attitudes among children in the classroom; and - m.
 The University Grants Commission shall also administer in-service and pre-service teacher training courses on anti-discrimination and promotion of equality; and - n.
 All private or public universities established under separate Central or State legislations shall ensure that their courses teach mandatory courses in anti-discrimination and equality regardless of the field of study.

-13. Prohibition against discrimination or segregation in places of public accommodation
+13. Prohibition against discrimination in public buildings and public places